“Each day we wake slightly altered and the person we were yesterday is dead”

 According to one interviewee, resistance to change is really about loss aversion.
-In organisations we often think that people are resistant to change but actually they are thinking “Is this change good for me?”
+In organisations we often think that people are resistant to change.
+Actually they are thinking “Is this change good for me?”.
 Once people can see it will have a positive impact on them, they will embrace the change.
-As witness to many botched roll outs, this highlights for me the need for a crystal clear communication plan as well as a focus on WIIFM from the employee perspective.
+As a witness to many botched roll outs, this highlights for me the need for a crystal clear communication plan, as well as a focus on WIIFM from the employee perspective.

 Part II How Much Can We Change?

 Morland raises the idea of neuroplasticity, the changes that happen in our brains as our lives change in small or large ways.
 She contends that this plasticity stays with us all our lives and you can, in fact, teach a new dog old tricks.
-Which is why a married woman in her fifties falls in love with another woman and a 33-stone man lost half his body-weight.
+Which is why a married woman in her fifties can fall in love with another woman or a 33-stone man can lose half his body-weight.

-Most interesting about the weight loss story is the imact that the external change had on his inner life:
+Most interesting about the weight loss story is the impact that the external change had on the man’s inner life:

 “Mike made an extraordinary outward change and only then could the door be opened to an inner transformation that is still clearly under way”